Honorary Citizens of Bangladesh

 Edric Baker in a meeting with coworkers

-Dr. Edric Baker never came to Bangladesh just for a visit; he stayed in Bangladesh for 32 years and died there.
+Dr. Edric Baker never visited Bangladesh just for a visit; he stayed there for 32 years and died there.
 A medical doctor from New Zealand heard the name of Bangladesh while working in Vietnam in the 1970s.
 He came to Bangladesh in 1983 and loved the country.
 He worked tirelessly and served the poor of Bangladesh until he died in 2015.
-He started Kailakuri Healthcare Project (KHP) – near Modhupur, about 130 km from the capital Dhaka, to give medical help to the poor and the disadvantaged people of the area.
-KHP has been treating around 30,000 to 40,000 patients each year, almost free of cost (taka 10/13 US cents for a new patient, 5 taka/6 US cents for an old patient).
+He started the Kailakuri Healthcare Project (KHP) – near Modhupur, about 130 km from the capital, Dhaka, to give medical help to the poor and disadvantaged people of the area.
+KHP has been treating around 30,000 to 40,000 patients annually, almost free of cost (taka 10/13 US cents for a new patient, 5 taka/6 US cents for an old patient).

-Due to the lack of Bangladeshi doctor’s participation, Dr. Baker (also affectionately known as ‘Daktar Bhai’ or Doctor Brother) trained local people as the paramedic and gave them the responsibility to heal them.
+Due to the lack of participation of Bangladeshi doctors, Dr. Baker (also affectionately known as ‘Daktar Bhai’ or Doctor Brother) trained local people as paramedics and gave them the responsibility of healing them.
 He walked and rode bicycles to patients’ families’ homes to check their health.
 To communicate with the patients, he learned to speak Bangla fluently.
-Dr. Edric Baker lived a thousand miles far from home, far from his family and remained unmarried, lived in a mud-hut, and wore ordinary lungis that poor people usually do in the villages, just for the sole purpose of treating the poor people of Bangladesh.
+Dr. Edric Baker lived a thousand miles away from home, far from his family, remained unmarried, lived in a mud hut, and wore ordinary lungis that poor people usually do in the villages to treat the poor people of Bangladesh.

 He went to New Zealand once every one or two years for his visa extension and collected money for the center.
-Almost all the funds to run KHP were collected from his friends, supporters, well-wishers in New Zealand, Europe, and the United States through private donations.
-‘Doctor for the Poor’ once said in an interview: Our program runs on private donations from individuals who have heard about the project… visited the project, shared the news… almost all our funding comes from outside of Bangladesh… I would like to see these things change.
-If this project does not become almost entirely Bangladeshi in terms of funding and terms of medical supervision, then I would consider that my life has been wasted … we need to work out some way of finding Bangladeshi doctors, or they should find us.
+Through private donations, almost all the funds to run KHP were collected from his friends, supporters, and well-wishers in New Zealand, Europe, and the United States.
+‘Doctor for the Poor’ once said in an interview that our program runs on private donations from individuals who have heard about the project, visited the project, and shared the news.
+Almost all our funding comes from outside Bangladesh.
+I would like to see these things change.
+If this project does not become almost entirely Bangladeshi in terms of funding and terms of medical supervision, then I would consider that my life has been wasted … we need to work out some way of finding Bangladeshi doctors, or they should see us.

 Hanif Sanket, a popular TV presenter in Bangladesh, produced a TV segment in 2011 on Dr. Baker’s work, which raised his profile and led the Bangladeshi government to grant him honorary Bangladeshi citizenship.
 There is no other information available about his citizenship issue!
 Just one or two lines!

-Out of the three honorary citizens of Bangladesh, two are already passed away.
+Out of the three honorary citizens of Bangladesh, two have already passed away.
 Muhammad Ali died in 2016 at the age of 74 in Scottsdale, Arizona, and Dr. Edric Baker died in 2015 at 75 in Bangladesh.
 He was laid at rest in Bangladesh, according to his final request.
 The last of Bangladesh’s honorary citizens, Dr. Sen, is 82 years old and lives in the USA.
-The honorary citizenship process in Bangladesh is not clear, not well documented.
+The honorary citizenship process in Bangladesh is not transparent and not well-documented.
 If documented, then it is not available to the public!
-Trying to find out information about how the process works are difficult.
-Giving citizenship is a political process, sometimes that needs to bend the law.
+Trying to find out information about how the process works is challenging.
+Giving citizenship is a political process that sometimes needs to bend the law.
 According to one source, the legislation was changed to make Dr. Baker a Bangladeshi citizen!
-It might be interesting to know the actual process of granting Bangladesh’s honorary citizenship to a foreign national is?
+It might be interesting to know the actual process of granting Bangladesh’s honorary citizenship to a foreign national is.

 Marino Rigon